davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Inference for Linear Regression - Chapter 4 (Technical Conditions in Linear Regression)
 * DataCamp_Insights_v003_a captures Inference for Linear Regression - Chapter 5 (Building on Inference in Simple Regression)
 * DataCamp_Insights_v003_a captures Multiple and Logistic Regression - Chapter 1 (Parallel Slopes)
+* DataCamp_Insights_v003_a captures Multiple and Logistic Regression - Chapter 2 (Evaluating and Extending Parallel Slopes)